-Cure Sanfilippo Foundation is publishing the first-ever Caregiver Preference Study for Sanfilippo Syndrome.
+Cure Sanfilippo Foundation has published the first-ever Caregiver Preference Study for Sanfilippo Syndrome.
 It includes what parents consider “meaningful benefit,” as well as serves as an exploratory staging tool.

 The aim of the Caregiver Preference Study is to help inform the selection and development of clinical trial endpoints to reflect desired treatment benefits across the lifespan of children with Sanfilippo Syndrome.